 Cycling is also a great cardio builder and can provide a workout that’s relatively non-impact.
 This makes it a great precursor to running after injury or as a low impact alternative once a week.
 It also builds the muscles of the legs which can be detrimental to runners if performed too often.
-Spin classes at gyms, road biking and mountain biking all offer unique options to try out.
+Spin classes at gyms, recumbent exercise bikes, road biking and mountain biking all offer unique options to try out.

 If you have never done a 500m sprint on an ergo in the gym, give it a go.
 If you consider yourself fit, try ten sprints with two minutes between each and see how you feel.
 Rowing really is an all-over body workout and is especially good at building a strong cardio base.
 Rowing is particularly good for runners as it builds the upper body, the core and the lower back muscles.
 Kayaking and canoeing are also great outdoor alternatives especially if you want to mix sport with fun.